 I discovered Sliced Investing on AngelList while vacationing up in Tahoe over Christmas break.
 With my tag-line “Slicing Through Money's Mysteries,” I wondered if destiny was calling once again as I shot the founders a note to say I'm interested in helping them out.
 They kindly responded, and here I am.

 I wrote off hedge fund investing until 2015 because I didn't have the $500,000+ minimums to invest.
 It was just as well since the markets have been on fire since 2009 and hedge funds have underperformed.
 But in a way, I have been creating my own equity hedged portfolio with my accumulation of structured products since 2012.
 Give me 5-10% returns every year with low volatility, and I'll happily invest all I can.

-Sliced Investing smartly crowd-sources investor capital in order to make investing in hedge funds and alternatives more accessible to more people due to their minimum investment of $20,000.
-With the bull market entering its sixth year, I’m beginning to wonder how much more this baby can run.
-I’ll take under a 10% return for the S&P 500 for 2015 if anybody wants to take the other side of the bet!
+Sliced Investing is a fintech company on an exciting startup journey.
+It smartly crowd-sources investor capital in order to make investing in hedge funds and alternatives more accessible to more people due to their minimum investment of $20,000.
+With the bull market entering its sixth year, I'm beginning to wonder how much more this baby can run.
+I'll take under a 10% return for the S&P 500 for 2015 if anybody wants to take the other side of the bet!

 In this interview, I want to understand the mindset of an entrepreneur.
 We'll talk about risk-taking, the why, and how things came to be with Mike Furlong and Akhil Lodha, founders of Sliced Investing.
 I've got to imagine many people would love to be their own bosses and create a company one day as well.

 Interview With Sliced Investing